Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 const subscription = eventHubConsumerClient.subscribe(
   partitionId, {
-    // In V5 we deliver messages in batches, rather than a single message
+    // In V5 we deliver events in batches, rather than a single message at a time.
-    // at a time.
-You can control the batch size via the options passed to the client.
+    // You can control the batch size via the options passed to the client.
+    //
+    // If your callback is an async function or returns a promise, it will be awaited before the
+    // callback is called for the next batch of events.
-    processEvents: (messages, context) => {},
+    processEvents: (events, context) => { /** your code here **/ },

     // Prior to V5 errors were handled by separate callbacks depending
     // on where they were thrown i.e when managing different partitions vs receiving from each partition.
     //
     // In V5 you only need a single error handler for all of those cases.
-    processError: onErrorHandler
+    processError: (error, context) => {
+      if (context.partitionId) {
+        console.log("Error when receiving events from partition %s: %O", context.partitionId, error) } else {
+        console.log("Error from the consumer client: %O", error);
+      }
+    }
 });

 await subscription.close();